ibm-apiconnect/apichol/exercises/ex5/README.md

 ![Service catalog](../../images/ex5/datasvc_catalog.png)

-For this exercise, we'll be instantiating a MySQL database service maintained by the community and offered as a part of the base Cloud Foundry platform.
+For this exercise, we'll be instantiating a MySQL database service offered on the Bluemix platform.
 MySQL is an open-source relational database management system (RDBMS).

 Creating a Bluemix service instantiation requires input of three fields: